loadingio/ldpage/README.md

    - use this.limit and this.offset to control the current position of fetch progress.
    - should return the list fetched for ldPage to count progress.
  * fetch-delay - delay before fetching when fetch is called.
  * enabled - default true. set to false to disable fetching by default until explicitly enabled with toggle(v),
  * boundary - default 0. if fetch-on-scroll, fetch is triggered only if remaining space for scrolling is smaller than `boundary`. larger `boundary` makes fetch triggered earlier.

 ## Method

- * init(opt) - reset page. opt:
+ * reset(opt) - reset page. opt:
    - data - data for use in this bunch of fetch.
+ * init(opt) - reset page. deprecated. ( use reset instead )
  * fetch - fetch data again.
  * setHost(node) - set scrolling host. for entire document, use `window`.
  * toggle(v) - flip enabled/disabled statue. force set to v if v(true or false) is provided.